 Moving to Nigeria

 In truth, very few foreigners relish the prospect of moving to Nigeria.
-Expats are normally posted to Nigeria under some form of career duress or strong financial enticement, and their accompanying families are typically unwilling participants in the relocation.
+Expats are normally posted to Nigeria under some form of career duress or strong financial enticement, with their family joining out of necessity.

 The mining and oil sectors are the largest employers of expats in Nigeria, while many foreigners are also employed in the banking, telecommunications and construction industries.
 The most popular destinations are the capital, Abuja, and the major commercial centre of Lagos.
 Nigeria’s more isolated, oil-rich Niger Delta region also attracts many foreign workers.